‘This Is Us’ New Tuesday, February 28 ‘Jack’s Death’ Episode? No, Trump’s Speech

 “The family gather at Randall’s for an unusual party; Kevin and Sophie’s relationship deepens; Tensions are high between Jack and Rebecca.”

-Fans will have to wait until Tuesday, March 7, at 9 p.m. to watch that episode of This is Us, to figure out if Jack takes the bait from the woman/possible bartender offering him a drink.
+Fans will have to wait until Tuesday, March 7, at 9 p.m. to watch that episode of This is Us to figure out if Jack takes the bait from the woman/possible bartender offering him a drink.
 Jack’s alcoholism has been displayed in previous episodes of This is Us, so one theory floating about claims that Jack might die in a drunk-driving incident.
 On March 14, This is Us viewers will learn more in the “Moonshadow” episode.

 Chrissy Metz Photos, Height-Weight Drama: 100 Before-And-After Weight Loss Pics Of ‘This Is Us’ Actress As… https://t.co/tYLWlvxXEK